stathius/sd-vae/README.md

-#
+# Overview

-This github repository contain code for the paper titles "Disentangled generative models for robust dynamical system prediction" that was presented in ICML 2023.
+This github repository contain code for the paper titled "Disentangled generative models for robust dynamical system prediction" that was presented at ICML 2023.

 In the `main` branch there is code to replicate the phase-space experimen.
 The branch `rssm` have the code for the video pendulum experiments.
 Both branches contain code to generate data, train and evaluate the models.